ShivaniGanatra/hangman-project/readme.md

 *add phrases for each time you win
 * everytime you win you get a cat becasue taylor sift loves cats

+*add classes to hangmangifs to adjust size

+//easy, medium and hard version instead of start do easy medium hard buttons